Allen M. Sumner-class destroyer: Disposition

 The ships served in the US Navy into the 1970s.
 DASH was withdrawn from anti-submarine warfare (ASW) service in 1969 due to poor reliability.
-Lacking ASROC, the Allen M. Sumners were left without a standoff ASW capability, and were decommissioned 1970–73, with most being transferred to foreign navies.
-The FRAM Sumners were effectively replaced as ASW ships by the Knox-class frigates (destroyer escorts prior to 1975), which were commissioned 1969–74 and carried a piloted helicopter, typically the Kaman SH-2 Seasprite, and ASROC.
-After the Allen M. Sumners were retired from the US fleet, seven were sunk by the US in fleet training exercises and 13 were scrapped, while 29 were sold to other navies (two for spare parts), where they served for many more years.
-12 were sold to the Republic of China Navy and 2 were sold to the Republic of Korea Navy.
-2 were sold to the Iran and 1 was sold to Turkey.
-1 was sold to Greece.
-2 were sold to Venezuela, 2 to Colombia, 2 sold to Chile, 5 sold to Brazil and 4 to Argentina.
+Lacking ASROC, the Allen M. Sumners were left without a standoff ASW capability and were decommissioned 1970–73, with most being transferred to foreign navies.
+The FRAM Sumners were effectively replaced as ASW ships by the Knox-class frigates (destroyer escorts prior to 1975), which were commissioned 1969–74 & carried a piloted helicopter, typically the Kaman SH-2 Seasprite & ASROC.
+After the Allen M. Sumners were retired from the US fleet, seven were sunk by the US in fleet training exercises and 13 were scrapped, while 29 were sold to other navies (two for spare parts) where they served for many more years.
+Twelve were sold to the Republic of China Navy, and two were sold to the Republic of Korea Navy.
+Two were sold to the Iran, and one was sold to Turkey.
+One was sold to Greece.
+Two were sold to Venezuela, two to Colombia, two to Chile, five to Brazil, and four to Argentina.